top of page

 My students and I are currently involved in a number of diverse projects concerning wildlife conservation.

-We are working towards quantifying the how the mosaic of urban, semi-urban, peri-urban, working lands, and protected lands affects the distributions, demographics and inter-species interactions in animal communities.
+We are working towards quantifying the how climate change along with Land Use and Land Cover changes affect the distributions, demographics and inter-species interactions in bird and insect communities.

 Our mission is to develop management and conservation practices that are inclusive, effective at grassroots level.
 We strive to find solutions that not only benefit wildlife but also farmers and local community.